sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="https://docs.sourcegraph.com/cloud"><Badge text="Admin" color="violet" size="small" /></a>

 #### SOC 2 Type II certification for Sourcegraph Cloud
-Sourcegraph continues our commitment to the security of your most valuable IP—your code—through our security operations, compliance measures, and best practices.
-With our recent SOC 2 Type II attestation for Soucegraph Cloud, we met the high standards of the third-party audit, and you can be confident that Sourcegraph controls for the security and availability of your sensitive data.
+We know that your code is one of your most important and sensitive assets.
+Every component of Sourcegraph was designed with security in mind.
+As part of our ongoing commitment to security, we recently received our SOC 2 Type II attestation for Sourcegraph Cloud.
+When you use Sourcegraph, you can be confident that Sourcegraph controls for the security and confidentiality of your sensitive data.

+Check out our [Security Portal](https://security.sourcegraph.com/) to access the report and learn more about our security program.

 <a href="https://security.sourcegraph.com/" className="tw-not-italic tw-flex tw-items-center">Docs<OpenInNewIcon className="tw-ml-xxs" size={18} /></a>